Compilations, Small Books, and Biography

 Kenneth Hurst is PB’s only son, and this work is a mixture of an autobiography and biography of PB.
 As Kenneth rightly says, it is impossible for anyone to write a real biography of a sage, since he is enlightened and we are not.
 So Kenneth simply opts to share his own very personal experiences of growing up with PB throughout their many years together as father and son.
 Even though Kenneth’s mother remarried when he was only six years old, PB was very much in his life throughout his childhood; in fact, when Kenneth was ten, PB enlisted his ‘help’ in choosing the photographs for A Search in Secret India.

 Reading this book, we are given access to the personal life of PB.
+The first chapter dramatically sets the stage by offering PB's personal account of his illumination and the nature of the process.
 Kenneth quite openly shares their correspondence, conversations, and interactions with each other over the course of PB’s lifetime.
 There are gaps in the narrative, as PB sometimes was unavailable to the world, which included Kenneth, as was the case during World War II when PB was ‘stuck’ in India, and Kenneth was still in England.
 In fact, they next met in America, where Kenneth emigrated after the war and eventually became a citizen.
 Thereafter PB visited him whenever he was stateside, and sometimes they traveled together in Europe or Asia, where they met with various students of PB’s and other serious spiritual seekers.
 Perhaps one of the most interesting things about this biography is what is not in it—whatever difficulties PB may have had with various students (or even governments) is little mentioned here.
 This is consistent with Kenneth’s own lifelong commitment to the power of positive (and negative) thought.
 By the time he wrote this, it was natural for him to take this approach, and, as his tells us in the title, this is his view of PB; others will tell their stories from their viewpoints, which will in turn cast new light upon this remarkable man.

 Throughout his life Kenneth was a serious student of his father’s work, so much so that he was instrumental in the formation of the Paul Brunton Philosophic Foundation after PB’s death.
 After recounting this phase of his life, Kenneth tells us of what would turn out to be his own final interview with His Holiness Sri Shankaracarya—fifty years after PB’s first interview with Him in 1935.
 Kenneth completes this book by sharing some of the dreams he had after PB died and a brief afterword.